robert/robert.github.com/_posts/2019-01-09-how-to-write-an-afl-wrapper-for-any-language.md

 <img src="/images/afl-harnesses-forking.png" />

-Here's the explanatory pseudo-code from the introduction, reproduced without the comments:
+Here's the pseudo-code from the introduction, reproduced without the comments:

 ```ruby
 def afl_init()